|

 Cottreau continues to add to his trophy case a year after taking home

-OPJAHL All-Star MVP, South Division MVP
+OPJAHL All-Star MVP, South Division

 and OHA Top Prospects awards for his stellar 2003-04 season in the Blue